pasekji/bi-eha/imgur-bug-bounty.md

 - one more payload list also used from [GitHub - ismailtasdelen](https://github.com/ismailtasdelen/xss-payload-list)
 - After analyzing responses we have not discovered any proof of true xss vulnerablity while searching for all of tree xss types from above.
 - **Imgurs advanced search functions seems durable to the XSS.**
-- **Imgur profile settings fields were also tested for XSS with no vulnerable outcomes. - imgur.com/account/settings**
+- **Imgur profile settings fields were also tested for XSS with above test with no vulnerable outcomes. - imgur.com/account/settings**
-- **Video to gif function was also tested for XSS with no vulnerable outcomes. - imgur.com/vidgif**
+- **Video to gif function was also tested for XSS with above test with no vulnerable outcomes. - imgur.com/vidgif**
-- **Imgur login/register forms were also tested for XSS with no vulnerable outcomes.**
+- **Imgur login/register forms were also tested for XSS with above test with no vulnerable outcomes.**

 ## 6. User security / Authentication bypass